Resonator reset in circuit QED by optimal control for large open quantum systems: Optimal control for open quantum systems

 \section{Optimal control for open quantum systems}

-Before discussing our implementation of open GRAPE, we first present an overview of the problem solved by the GRAPE algorithm~\cite{Khaneja2005296} and of open GRAPE~\cite{schulte11opengrape}.
+Before discussing our implementation of the algorithm, we first present an overview of the problem solved by the GRAPE algorithm~\cite{Khaneja2005296} and of open GRAPE~\cite{schulte11opengrape}.
 The reader familiar with these concepts can immediately skip to Sec.~\ref{sec:implementation}.